Boeing B-47 Stratojet: Accidents and incidents

 On 22 November 1958, a B-47B crashed while taking off from Loring Air Force Base in Maine, killing all four crew members on board.
 The plane belonged to a unit at McCoy Air Force Base in Orlando, Florida.
 The plane was described as having veered sharply to the right while two-thirds of the way down the runway, eventually crashing 400 feet north of the runway.
 On 25 November 1958, a KC-135 of the 42d Air Refueling Squadron crashed on takeoff roughly in the same area as the B-47 three days before.

 On 4 April 1959, B-47 serial number 52-0320 crashed in the Santa Rita mountains, south of Tucson, Arizona, while attempting to land at Davis-Monthan AFB.
 All three crew were killed.
 Investigators noted that a faulty altimeter was a contributing factor.

 On 24 April 1959, Captain John S. Lappo, operating from Lockbourne AFB flew a B-47 with two crewmen on board under the Mackinac Bridge in Michigan.
 Following a general court-martial, he was grounded for life.

 On 30 December 1959, a B-47B crashed at Torrejón Air Base, Spain one minute after takeoff.
 All four crew members were killed.

 On 31 March 1960, B-47E serial number 52-1414, of the 384th Bomb Wing (SAC), 545th Bombardment Squadron, Little Rock AFB, exploded inflight over Little Rock, Arkansas.
 Three of the four crew and two civilians on the ground were killed.

+On 1 July 1960 a RB-47 was shot down over the Barents Sea by Soviet Air Defense.
+Four crewmen died and 2 survived.

 On 4 January 1961, B-47 serial number 53-4244, based at Pease Air Force Base, crashed on takeoff; all four crewmen were killed.

 On 24 February 1961, a B-47 crashed 10 miles southwest of Hurley, Wisconsin, while on a practice bombing mission from the 40th Bomb Wing at Forbes Air Force Base, Topeka, Kansas.
 Its four crew were killed.
 An engine was found 600 yards from the point of impact, indicating it detached prior to the crash.

 On 2 May 1961, a B-47 crashed eight miles southwest of Hurley, Wisconsin, only a few miles from the scene of a prior B-47 crash on 24 February 1961.
 Two of four crew survived.
 Evidence showed that it was steeply diving when the crash occurred.

 In January 1962, a B-47 based at Plattsburgh Air Force Base on a training mission crashed into the side of Wright Peak in the High Peaks in the Adirondacks of New York.
 All four crew were killed.
 It had veered about 30 miles east due to inclement weather.
 Wreckage can still be found at the summit, including a landing gear strut and a partial engine.